-Our Chief Executive Officer (CEO) reports to the NHFIC Board and is responsible for the day-to-day administration of the organisation.
-NHFIC's Executive team comprises the CEO and eight direct reports overseeing key business areas.
+NHFIC's Chief Executive Officer (CEO) reports to the NHFIC Board and is responsible for the day-to-day administration of the organisation.
+NHFIC's Leadership team comprises the CEO and seven direct reports overseeing key business areas.

 Nathan has been Chief Executive Officer of NHFIC since its inception in 2018.
 He has more than 25 years' experience in economic policy development and advising across government.
 In his previous role as a senior Commonwealth Treasury official, he led the team that worked extensively on the establishment of NHFIC.
 As CEO, Nathan is focused on building an organisation that improves housing outcomes, particularly in affordable housing.

 Prior to joining NHFIC, Nathan held senior executive roles in the Commonwealth Treasury, and the departments of Industry, Innovation and Science; Foreign Affairs and Trade; and Prime Minister and Cabinet.
 He has served as a non-executive director of the Australian Housing and Urban Research Institute (AHURI).